dftbplus/skpar/docs/source/reference.objectives.rst

 model database.
 For this to happen, the model must appear as a *destination* of a Get-Task declaration (see :ref:`get_tasks`).

-Beyond a single model name and a list of model names, SKOPT supports also a list of pairs -- [model-name, model-factor].
+Beyond a single model name and a list of model names, SKPAR supports also a list of pairs -- [model-name, model-factor].
 In such a definition, the data of each model is scaled by the model-factor, and a summation over all models is done, prior to